Seahawks building Corporate Culture

 If your company has big screen TV’s throughout the office to deliver your company message, have the game playing on Monday as well and milk the momentum.
 In the least move the TV to the break room and replay it with the volume muted.

 If you are a company whose employees are showing some Super Bowl enthusiasm, leverage it.
-Employees won’t be working together because they have to, they will be working together because the want to, and that my bitches, is company culture.
+Employees won’t be working together because they have to, they will be working together because they want to, and that my bitches, is company culture.

-See you at the SuperBowl party and please don’t drink and drive,
+See you at the Superbowl party and please don’t drink and drive,

 nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
 “He has a nasty forkball”.